gbgil/gbgil/README.md

-### Hi there 👋
+## Hi there! 👋

-🔭 I’m a Software Developer from São Paulo, Brazil
+🔭 I’m a Software Engineer from São Paulo, Brazil

-⚡ From open-source MMORPG server emulators when I was 13 years old to developing professionally in my 20s, I’m absolutely passionate about software development.
-I’m enthusiastic about large-scale distributed systems, microservices, DevOps culture, cloud computing and overall code quality.
+⚡ I got bitten by the software development bug (ha!) at the age of 13, when I first started tinkering with open-source MMORPG server emulators, and eventually began developing professionally in my 20s.

+My enthusiasm extends to domain-driven design (DDD), software architecture and system design, distributed systems(and all the challenges they entail!), and a strong commitment to code quality.